London (music producer): Career

 In 2018, he produced "Turn Up" for DJ Tunez featuring Wizkid and Reekado Banks.
 In 2019, he decided to move to Lagos, to stay with Mavin's in-house producer BabyFresh, who eventually signed him to Blowtime Entertainment, a division of Mavin.
 His production tag was first introduced to the public on 12 July 2019, following the release of Crayon debut EP "Cray Cray", on the opening track "So Fine", produced by London, and BabyFresh.
-In October 2019, he had his solo production breakthrough with Rema's debut EP Bad Commando, named after the opening track "Bad Commando", which he produced.
+In October 2019, he had his solo production breakthrough with Rema's third EP Bad Commando, producing the opening title track "Bad Commando".
 Then went on to work on Wizkid project Soundman Vol. 1, on the track "Electric", in which he was featured.

 London served as the executive producer on Rema's debut studio album Rave & Roses, producing 14 songs out of 16 tracks on the album.
 On 22 April 2022, while speaking with Notion magazine, he disclosed being the primary producer of the studio album Rave & Roses, and almost gave up on working on the album because he got scared at some point following the deadline date to meet up with, he says.
 On 14 July 2022, he tells Mixmag writer Shirley Ahura, “Working on Rema’s album is one of my proudest achievements, honestly.
 To see how people are accepting it and vibing to it gives me more motivation to keep going, to keep doing what I know how to do best.”, he says.

 On 5 March 2021, following the release of Coming 2 America soundtrack album, he did a re-make of the song "Koroba" by Tiwa Savage for Amazon Studios, and Def Jam Recordings.
 In 2024, London signs with LVRN.
 Billboard journalist Heran Mamo says London is currently working on his debut project to be released under LVRN.
 Following the announcement, London went by Thisizlondon.
 On 15 August 2024, he released "Pinacolada", featuring Nigerian singer Ayra Starr, and American rapper 6lack.
 "Pinacolada" earned Thisizlondon his first chart entry on Nigeria's Official Top 100 songs, Nigeria Top Afropop songs and Nigeria radio.
 "Pinacolada" also earned him his first Afrobeats chart entry by the UK Official Charts Company and America Billboard charts.